digital-audits/sustainability/README.md

 #### Sustainability.audit(URL, settings)

 - `URL` <[string]> A valid and reachable URL to evaluate. **Warning**: You are responsible for providing a valid URL.
 - `settings` <[Object]> Set of configurable settings for the audit.
-May include the following fields:
+May include the following optional fields:
   - `browser` <[Browser]> Your own puppeteer's browser instance.
 If you set this options, the API won't spawn a browser instance.
 This may be useful if you want to make use of the `launch.connect(wsEndpoint)` method to remotely run a headless browser and pass it to the API. **Warning**: You will be responsible for handling the browser instance.
-    - `page` <[Page]> Your own puppeteer's page instance.
-If you set this setting, the API won't spawn a page instance and merely behave like a function. **Warning**: All previously page settings will be overridden.
   - `launchSettings` <[Object]> passed to [puppeteer.launch].
 Refer to [Puppeteer] documentation for more information.
 Defaults to `{}`.
   - `connectionSettings` <[Object]> Set of configurable connection settings.
 May include the following fields:
     - `maxNavigationTime`<[number]> Specifies a timeout in milliseconds (ms) for all the tasks.
 Defaults to 60000ms.
     - `maxScrollInterval` <[number]> Specifies the scrolling interval in milliseconds (ms) in the function that determines lazy loaded images.
 Defaults to 30ms.
     - `emulatedDevice` <[Object]> Set of emulated device settings.
 May include the following fields:
       - `userAgent` <[string]> A user-agent string.
       - `viewport` <[Object]> Set of viewport settings.
 May include the following fields: